Notarial services are available by Appointment only. More information, including booking policy, is available here.

 We are only able to witness documents to be used in Australia and are not able to witness documents with another country's legislation.

+The Consulate can only witness an Australian Statutory Declaration for use in Australia by an Australian entity.
 Witnessing signature on Commonwealth or State and Territory statutory declarations is available by Appointment only.

 For the Consulate to witness your signature, statutory declaration must be in standard format provided by each state's legislation.

-Download Blank Commonwealth Statutory Declaration (pdf 76k)
+Download Blank Commonwealth Statutory Declaration